tea7010/MyLearning/english/writing.md

 * I saw very nostalgic people today, but I regret I was not able to have enough time to talk to them.
 I I have a next time to talk to them, I would like to talk the changes around me and hear what they have been doing at work and lives.
 * I saw some very nostalgic friend today, but I regret not having enough time to talk to them.
 If I get another chance to talk to them, I would like to discuss the changes around me and hear about what they have been doing at work and in their lives.

+* I wonder why my friend cannot stick to study and achieve a certain level.
+I admit I am a bit easy to get bored when I reach improvement in a cetain extent. but it seems there are people who can't be reach at that level and nothing achieved.
+I think that's the difference between who can have a lot of skills and expriences and not have.
+* I wonder why my friend cannot stick to studying and achieve a certain level.
+I admit I tend to get bored once I reach a certain extent of improvement, but it seems some people can't even reach that level and achieve nothing.
+I think that's the difference between those who can acquire many skills and experiences and those who cannot.